alexanderM23/Line-Search-and-Play-example-file-for-Aegisub/README.md

 #### You can use it for creation of Search base / Library
 #### of your Video in the Production.
 It's just for - not to get confused
 #### for anyone in the 'wave' of information, that you might create.
-#### Because the information you are creating could "float" and be repeated,
+#### Because the information you are creating could 'float' and be repeated,
 #### from one video to another.
 #### .
 #### Part 1.
 Description